 - The most common filling is high-density polyurethane.
 The higher the density, the firmer the cushion will be.
 Foam can be wrapped in softer material or cotton to make it softer.
 Dacron-wrapped foam is the cheapest option, but it won’t last as long.

 - Make sure that you are getting high-density foam because lesser-quality foam can start breaking down pretty quickly, causing sags, and the fabric does not stay taut when that happens.

 - If you want a really soft seat, consider down cushions.
 These are considered to be the premium choice, and as you might imagine they are also among the most expensive.
 High-quality cushions have down-proof ticking under the upholstery fabric to prevent feathers from poking through.
 Cushions filled just with down are high-maintenance and can need daily attention.

 - Down used in combination with other materials is also a good option but also another expensive option.
 Pads made out of a Dacron polyester fiber and down, known as Blendown pads, are wrapped around high-density foam.

-Bottom line: Quality doesn’t come cheap, but a good-quality sofa will stay more comfortable and retain its looks for a long time.
-So consider buying the best quality that you can afford.
+All in all the quality doesn’t come cheap, but a good-quality sofa will stay more comfortable and retain its looks for a long time.
+Consider buying the best quality that you can afford.